Page 2 – The era of steam

 Then Mills pounced on the vital trade across the Tasman Sea to Australia.
 In 1876 Denny built the big Wakatipu for a friendly syndicate, and in 1877 the Rotorua made the company’s first trans-Tasman voyage.
-In 1878 Union took over the main trans-Tasman shipping line, McMeckan, Blackwood & Company of Melbourne.
-Between 1879 and 1882 Dennys built seven new liners for this route, each 1,700–2,000 tons.
+In 1878 Union took over the main trans-Tasman shipping line, McMeekan, Blackwood & Company of Melbourne.
+Between 1879 and 1882 Dennys built eight new liners for this route, each 1,700–2,000 tons.
 The Te Anau made more money, but the Rotomahana stood out.
-She was the world’s first ship built of mild steel, and the first with bilge keels for stability.
+She was the world’s first seagoing passenger ship built of mild steel, and the first with bilge keels for stability.
 At 1,727 tons this Tasman Sea steamer dwarfed anything running between Britain and New Zealand.
 With her bowsprit, clipper bow and raked funnel and masts, the streamlined, 15-knot ‘Greyhound of the Pacific’ was great advertising for the new company.

 The Union Company made its money by offering its customers safe, high-quality services.
 Its first brand-new ships had been the 720-ton Taupo and the Hawea.
 That made them coastal giants in 1875, bigger than some of the immigrant ships that crossed the globe.